awestover/enchantedForest/story/full_story.md

 "If you believe that will be sufficient, that is certainly the safest way"

-"However, I feeel taht it is likely that you are new and unexperienced compared to your foe.
+"However, I feel that it is likely that you are new and unexperienced compared to your foe.
 Thus, I will tell you something that I sincerely hope no one else knows.
-The seret I am about to tell you is very dangerous.
+The secret I am about to tell you is very dangerous.
 You must make sure it does not get into the wrong hands.
 I have trust in you however."

-"Once, when I was a much younger levancer, less aquainted with the art of levancy, I discovered an extremely powerful artifact.
+"Once, when I was a much younger levancer, less acquainted with the art of levancy, I discovered an extremely powerful artifact.
 It is called *Amplification*.
-Amplification has the ability to modify levantic strenght, in particular by multiplying it by a scalar in (0,2) of the wielders choice in a bubble around the wielder.
+Amplification has the ability to modify levantic strength, in particular by multiplying it by a scalar in (0,2) of the wielders choice in a bubble around the wielder.
 I heard lore of this artifact, went searching for it and eventually found it.
-The power of this artifact is unlike any other articaft that I know of.
+The power of this artifact is unlike any other artifact that I know of.
 It has the ability to increase ones levantic power such as to be sufficient to crush any with even vaguely similar levels of levantic power beforehand.
 It could be used to mask levantic presence while sneaking.
 It could be used to mitigate the levantic powers of a powerful